jcmanlutac-com/jcmanlutac-com.github.io/README.md

 # Jonathan M's Portfolio Website
 Welcome to my personal portfolio website repository!
-This site showcases my skills and experience as an IT Specialist, Tech Support professional, and Freelancer.
+This site showcases my skills and experience as an IT Specialist, Technical Support Analyst professional, and Freelancer.

 **Table of Contents**
 - About Me